 - In 2000, dental students became eligible to apply for the Nebraska Student Loan Program.
-The maximum student loan award amount was increased to \$20,000. - In 2004, graduate-level mental health students became eligible for the Nebraska Student Loan Program. - In 2009, the Rural Health Advisory Commission began awarding student loans at the maximum amounts: \$20,000 for doctorate level students and \$10,000 for full-time master's level students.
+The maximum student loan award amount was increased to \$20,000 - In 2004, graduate-level mental health students became eligible for the Nebraska Student Loan Program. - In 2009, the Rural Health Advisory Commission began awarding student loans at the maximum amounts: \$20,000 for doctorate level students and \$10,000 for full-time master's level students.

-Table B provides a summary of the Nebraska Loan Repayment Program from 1994 through 2021 (as of November 1, 2021).
-Since 1994, 689 health professionals have participated or are participating in the Nebraska Loan Repayment Program.
+Table B provides a summary of the Nebraska Loan Repayment Program from 1994 through 2023 (as of November 1, 2023).
+Since 1994, 768 health professionals have participated in the Nebraska Loan Repayment Program.
 Ninety-three percent (93%) of loan repayment recipients have completed their practice obligation or are currently serving their practice obligation.
 Approximately seven percent (7%) of loan repayment applicants have defaulted on their practice obligation.
-Currently, there are 97 loan repayment recipients in practice under obligation in rural or underserved areas of Nebraska.
+Currently, there are 185 loan repayment recipients in practice under obligation in rural or underserved areas of Nebraska.

-Table B Nebraska Loan Repayment Program Number of Awards by Status 1994-2021
+Table B Nebraska Loan Repayment Program Number of Awards by Status 1994-2023

 Status Awards

-In Practice Under Obligation as of 11/2021 97
+In Practice Under Obligation as of 11/1/2023 186

-Completed Practice Obligation 535
+Completed Practice Obligation 522

-Default 49
+Default 52

 Other 8

-Total 689
+Total 768

-As a result of both rural incentive programs, there are currently 102 licensed health professionals in practice under obligation providing access to health care services for over 900,000 people living in Nebraska.
+As a result of both rural incentive programs, there are currently 192 licensed health professionals in practice under obligation providing access to health care services for over 900,000 people living in Nebraska.
 These two rural incentive programs (student loans and loan repayment) are the only state-funded programs of this type to encourage health professionals to practice in state-designated shortage areas.
 The only limitation to these programs is the level of the state appropriation.
 The programs have been an imperative part of recruitment and retention of healthcare providers to the rural communities.